 Best of the Best Vegetables

-Get the most nutrients out of the best of the best vegetables, nutritionally speaking!
+Get the most nutrients out of the best of the best vegetables in the market, nutritionally speaking!

 Start With Leafy Greens

 Heat 4 teaspoons olive oil, 2 sliced cloves garlic, and 1/4 teaspoon crushed red pepper flakes in a large skillet over medium heat.
 Add 8 cups torn organic Swiss chard and cook until wilted.
 Season with 1/4 teaspoon each kosher salt and black pepper.

 Asparagus, endive and romaine lettuce gets top ranks, as well, because of their vitamin K.

 Red peppers are the only vegetable with more than a full day's worth of vitamin C. They have twice as much as their nearest competitor, which is broccoli.

 A baked potato with the skin trounces its skinless version.
 The skin supplies much of your fiber and iron.

 Last but not least!